-High-frequency trading (HFT)s are buying at a lower low price and selling when the price is above trend.
+High-frequency trading (HFT) is buying at a lower low price and selling when the price is above the trend.

 This helps in reducing the price fluctuations.
 When they are successful, prices look like the blue line on the chart, with the blips are smaller and shorter-lived.

 Investors earn from the spread between the price at which they buy (the “ask” price) and the price at which they sell (the “bid”).
 Here, we have a term called “the bid-ask spread.”
 That compensates the market makers for executing trades at precisely the time waned for trading.